 Extension contact was categorized as low, medium and high levels (Table 1).
 The results showed that the majority of the dairy farmers (73.25%) had a medium level of extension contact followed by a low level of extension contact (15.29%) and a high level of extension contact (11.46%).
 Most dairy farmers contacted friends, progressive dairy farmers and relatives for information, and also used social media.

 According to Sharma et al., (2021), the adoption of better fodder technologies and practices is significantly influenced by factors such as education level, standard livestock unit, animal breed type, off-farm revenue activities, farm size and access to the trainings, loans and markets.
 Moreover, Singh (2022) observed that small holder dairy farmers' adoption of silage-making was low and heavily reliant on the farmers' education, farming background, financial situation and access to the extension services.
 The socio economic factors also played a significant role in the process of adoption of the technologies by the tribal dairy farmers of this hilly district.
-Owhal et al., (2024) and Gupta et al., (2019) also reported the similar findings with respect to the various socio economic profile parametres of the dairy farmers.
+Owhal et al., (2024) and Gupta et al., (2019) also reported the similar findings with respect to the various socio economic profile parameters of the dairy farmers.

 Knowledge level of tribal farmers towards silage making